 The short answer to your question about how to install a VPN from within China is one of two methods (I’ll go into more detail on each method further down):

-- Use These Dynamic VPN Links: Some VPN companies actively mirror their website to multiple locations to avoid censorship.
-By using links like this one for ExpressVPN or even this one for NordVPN, your traffic from within China will (hopefully) be routed to an unblocked version of their website.
+- Use Dynamic VPN Links: Some VPN companies actively mirror their website to multiple locations to avoid censorship.
+By using links like this one for ExpressVPN or even this one for NordVPN, your traffic from within China will (usually) be routed to an unblocked version of their website.

 - Tether onto a VPN-Enabled Device: If the dynamic links for some reason don’t work, the next best method to install a VPN from within China is to tether onto a VPN-enabled device.
 In this way, you’re using the VPN services of another device in order to set up a VPN on your own.
 I’ll explain this method in detail below.